MooersLab/cctbxsnips-SublimeText3/README.md

 ```

 The second to last command triggers the installation of Jupyter in the cctbx39 env.
-The last command creates and installs the Jupyter kernel in `~/Library/Jupyter/kernels/cctbx39` on the Mac.
+The last command creates and installs the Jupyter kernel in `~/Library/Jupyter/kernels/cctbx39` on macOS.
-Select **cctbx python3.9** from the list of kernels when opening a new notebook in Jupyter.
+Jupyter will display "cctbx python3.9" for this kernel in the pulldown list of kernels.

-Replace the *3.9* or *39* above with whatever version of Python you want to use (between 3.8 and 3.11).
+Replace the *3.9* or *39* above with whatever version of Python you want to use (between 3.8, 3.9, 3.10, or 3.11).
+Earlier versions of CCTBX used Python3.7.
+These older versions are also available on Anaconda.

 ## The problems that this repo addresses